 With over 40 years’ experience crafting tailor-made trips and group tours that get under the skin of Iceland, our Travel Experts know the country like the back of their hand – and know all the secret spots and unusual quirks that will make your trip unforgettable.

 Rugged, untouched and wild, Iceland’s dramatic natural landscapes carved by centuries of volcanic and glacial activity are any filmmaker’s dream.
 In particular, this country has recently graced our screens as a regular backdrop for many scenes in the Game of Thrones series.
+You can even go on a tour of the major scenes.
 With guided commentary, visit the stomping ground of the White Walkers at Þingvellir National Park and wander the Settlement Era.
-Spend a little time exploring Viking Lodge in Þjórsárdalur Valley and see if you can pinpoint which scenes where shot here.
+Spend a little time exploring Viking Lodge in Þjórsárdalur Valley and see if you can pinpoint which scenes were shot here.

 Usually if asked to dive into a live lava fissure, most rational people would decline the invitation.
 But underwater in Þingvellir National Park, the Eurasian and North American tectonic plates are drifting apart, and the resulting Silfra fissure is filled with crystal clear glacial water.
 Diving here is world-renowned for it’s spectacular rock formations, endless different shades of blue and an unmatched visibility of around 80m.
 Scuba diving is also available here if you are a certified PADI diver, and don’t worry, a full dry suit is provided.